inside: building a strong mother daughter relationship during the tween and teens year

 My daughter and I both love to read.
 So, I make a point of asking her for recommendations on the latest YA (young adult) novels that everyone is reading.
 Being able to talk about the characters and the different situations they face has been a subtle way to draw her into conversation on some pretty important topics.
 But since we’re talking about made-up people and not her or her friends directly it’s less threatening (if you’re not readers, this works well with TV shows too!)

 Our tween and teen daughters often dismiss so much about us as being out of touch and old fashioned.
-Yet somehow we’ll find them constantly wanting to borrow everything from our cute teal tank top to our stylish leopard print flats or even our brand new gold pendant necklace.
+Yet somehow we’ll find them constantly wanting to borrow everything from our cute teal tank top to our stylish leopard print flats or even our brand new silver feather pendant necklace.

 The open invitations to take part in our kids lives become fewer and fewer as they get older.
 Often moms and dads place a distant second to friends and romantic partners.
 Sometimes it may even feel like they’d rather spend time with the dog than with us.